sartography/SpiffWorkflow/doc/bpmn/organization.rst

 will have a :code:`lane` attribute, so we need to check to make sure it exists before attempting to access it (this is true for many task attributes).

-See the Working With Lanes Section of Features in More Depth for more information about working with lanes in Spiff.
+See the Filtering Tasks Section of :doc:`advanced` more information about working with lanes in Spiff.